 The CFPB filed a lawsuit against TCF, citing the fact the bank managed to convince 66 percent of its customers to opt-in for an overdraft – a rate that outpaced the norm in the industry threefold.

 TCH has become a legend in the overdraft policy world.
-TCF is the Bank that Loves Sailing and Overdraft.
+TCF is the bank whose leadership pays for its saliboats with a salary derived from overdraft fees.

 A few years ago, the Washington Post reported that TCF’s CEO had christened his boat the “Overdraft.”